20 Things to Do in Death Valley National Park

 Beatty, Nevada, aka, the Gateway to Death Valley is less than 10 miles from the east entrance of the park.
 If you enter or exit the park at Beatty, be sure to visit Rhyolite, a ghost town located between Beatty and the park.

-Final Thoughts on Things to do in Death Valley National Park
+Final Thoughts on Things to do in Death Valley

 The good thing about Death Valley is since it’s so close to Los Angeles and Las Vegas, it’s easy to visit on its own, as a day trip, or as part of a longer southwestern Mojave Desert itinerary that includes Joshua Tree National Park and Mojave National Preserve.
-Whenever you decide to visit, I know you’ll love it just as much as me.

-See you on the road!
+See you on the trail!